hazem-gamal-1/Credit-Card-Fraud-Detector/Readme.md

 | `--preprocessor`    | Preprocessing method: `1` for MinMaxScaler, `2` for StandardScaler (required).                    | `--preprocessor=2`                                                                      |
 | `--model`           | Model to train: `1` for Logistic Regression, `2` for Random Forest, `3` for MLP, `4` for Voting. | `--model=4`                                                                             |
 | `--hyperparameters` | A JSON string containing hyperparameters for the selected model.                                  | `--hyperparameters='[{"n_estimators": 100, "max_depth": 10}]'`                          |

-The results, including metrics and model configurations, will be saved in the specified subfolder within the `configs_and_results/` directory.

----

-This README provides a structured overview of how the Credit Card Fraud Detection project is set up, how to run the models, and how to evaluate results.
-Let me know if any further modifications or clarifications are needed!